Garrafao/phitag/frontend/data/guides/explained-dashboard.md

 # Explained: Dashboard

 The dashboard is the first page you see when you log in to the platform and selected the default use case.
 If a different use case is selected, a specialized dashboard is shown.
-It is a collection of all important functionality of the platform.
+It is a collection of all important functionalities of the platform.
 The dashboard is divided into three sections: the project overview, the pool overview and the guide overview.

 ## Section: Project